 If your K-cup machine is not working properly, don’t throw it out until you have tried these steps to fix a broken Keurig.
-This method solves the problem of Keurigs brewing half-filled cups, sputtering, brewing loudly, or not brewing at all.
-Once it is working again, you’ll want to deep-clean your Keurig and then maintain it on schedule to keep it working like new.
+This method solves the problem of half-filled cups, sputtering, brewing loudly, or not brewing at all.
+Once it is working again, you’ll want to deep-clean and maintain it on schedule to keep it working like new.

 How to Fix a Broken Keurig

-If your machine is shorting cups, sputtering, brewing only half a tank, or not working at all, the steps below will get your Keurig working like new again.
-These work best when you do all of them since a Keurig that isn’t working correctly often has more than one clog.
+These steps work best when you do all of them, since a Keurig that isn’t working correctly often has more than one clog.

 Step 1.
 Unclog the Needle